nrfconnect/sdk-nrf/samples/zigbee/light_switch/README.rst

 Multiprotocol Bluetooth LE extension
 ====================================

-This optional extension demonstrates dynamic concurrent switching between two protocols, Bluetooth LE and Zigbee.
+This optional extension demonstrates dynamic concurrent switching between two protocols, Bluetooth® LE and Zigbee.
 It uses :ref:`nus_service_readme` library.

 When this extension is enabled, you can use: